 Take on the challenge with the TomTom Rider 500.
 Compatible with Siri and GoogleNow, this amazing piece of kit helps you plan breathtaking routes and updates seamlessly without the need for WiFi.

 This bright little tiller already scores points when you find out it comes with a two-year warranty.

-With its striking colourful body and sleek handle it is sure to make you want to show it off in your garden or neighbourhood gardening project.
+With its striking colorful body and sleek handle it is sure to make you want to show it off in your garden or neighborhood gardening project.

 The Sun Joe offers a fairly large tilling area of 16-inches wide and plunges to depths of 8-inches.
 With its 13.5 amp motor is certainly more powerful than quite a few of its contemporaries currently available on the market.

 This tiller also features foldaway handles making it an easy piece of essential gardening equipment to store away.

 The impressive tines, all six of them, can be altered to varying angles allowing the gardener to get just the right position for weeding or cultivating.

 They work effortlessly together to hack away at the toughest roots and cut through tough soil with ease.

 Started by a simple touch of the button you won’t be endlessly pulling rev cords of filling up messy gas cans.
 The Sun Joe has an electric cable, ready to plugin anyway.